 You are here

 ENGIE North America and Axium Infrastructure (ENGIE-Axium) are world leaders in energy services and sustainability.
-The two companies formed a new consortium to combine their expertise to support Ohio State’s sustainability and academic mission.
+The two companies formed a new consortium to provide comprehensive energy management services for Ohio State.
+This private/public partnership also supports Ohio State’s sustainability and academic mission.

 Sustainabilitya refers to the improvement of the well-being of people and communities in ways that protect the earth’s life support systems by reducing environmental impacts, enhancing resource efficiency and ensuring economic prosperity for all.
 It is motivated by the fundamental dependence of humans on the natural environment and the desire to foster life on Earth now and in the future.
 Sustainability also depends on the resilience of natural and human systems, such as those providing energy and food, and the ability of communities to recover, adapt and flourish in the face of changing environmental, economic and social conditions.
-Sustainability includes consideration of human health and well-being in the context of changing environmental conditions and a focus on applied solutions, including innovations in technology, policies, and actions.
-Energy is a key pillar of sustainability.
+Sustainability includes consideration of human health and well-being in the context of changing environmental conditions and a focus on applied solutions, including innovations in technology, policies and actions.

-One of the objectives of the funds generated from the ENGIE-Axium endowment to the Graduate School is to support innovative and contemporary programs and initiatives for graduate and professional students at the Ohio State University, with the following guiding principles:
+One of the objectives of the funds generated from the ENGIE-Axium endowment to the Graduate School is to support innovative and contemporary programs and initiatives for graduate and professional students at the Ohio State University.
+The goal is to spend funds available with the following guiding principles:

 - Enhance excellence and augment opportunities for graduate and professional students’ learning and workforce training in Sustainability and/or Energy Management and Advancement.
 As described by the Sustainability Institute at Ohio State, Sustainability is an inherently interdisciplinary topic that transcends any single academic unit, discipline or sector.
 Sustainability and resilience research draws from the natural, social, medical and engineering sciences, arts and humanities, as well as from public health, policy, business and law.

-- Seek synergies with other Energy Academic Collaboration Council (EACC) investments, including the proposed Energy Advancement and Innovation Center
+- Seek synergies with other ENGIE-Axium Academic Collaboration investments, including the proposed Energy Advancement and Innovation Center

 - Align with the university mission, vision, and strategic plan.
 In particular for the scholarship, seek to advance diversity and inclusion as a core goal, reflecting diversity of people, ideas and disciplines.